Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

 \paragraph{Scalable inference}

-The multi-fidelity model requires $9R-2$ hyperparameters total (9 per fidelity except for the first, which has no cross-fidelity terms), which are estimated from training data $\by^{(1:n)} = \{\by^{(j)}\}_{j=1}^n$.
+The multi-scale model requires $9R-2$ parameters total (9 per resolution except for the first, which has no cross-resolution terms), which are estimated from training data $\by^{(1:n)} = \{\by^{(j)}\}_{j=1}^n$.
 The normal-inverse-gamma conjugacy enables closed-form marginal likelihood evaluation, allowing empirical Bayes inference via gradient-based optimization of $\log p(\by^{(1:n)} | \bftheta)$, where it can be shown by extending results in \citet{katzfuss2023} that